 Juno and Hera

 For Juno, this was Hera.
 She was Zeus’ wife in Greek mythology and was the Greek goddess of childbirth and fertility.
-In addition to her doppelganger’s duties, Juno held dominion over multiple aspects of the Roman lifestyle, which we will now take a deeper look at.
+In addition to her doppelganger duties, Juno held dominion over multiple aspects of the Roman lifestyle.

 Hera’s psychological aspects revolve around her vindictiveness against Zeus’ lovers, springing from her profoundly rooted jealousy towards them.
 This adds to Hera’s aggressiveness and stands a somewhat human touch to her celestial character.
 As a result, even though she is portrayed as a solemn goddess, her jealousy in Greek tales aggravates her dominant silence.